Causal-net category: Quotient=epimorphism

 Recall that any causal-net has a unique simplification, we can easily see the following result from Corollary \ref{fusion-decomposition}. \begin{cor} For any causal-net, its mergings are in bijective with its colorings. \end{cor} Clearly, the merging and edge-coarse-graining relations are sub-partial-orders of the fusion order.
 Conversely, by Corollary \ref{fusion-decomposition}, we may view the fusion order as a kind of product of the merging and edge-coarse-graining orders.

 Now we turn to those minimal causal-nets under the fusion order.

 \begin{defn} A causal-net is called \textbf{harmonic} if it is minimal under the fusion order, that is, all its fusions are isomorphisms. \end{defn} Obviously, harmonic causal-nets are necessarily simple and connected.
 A directed path in a causal-net is called a \textbf{hamiltonian path} if it visits each vertex exactly once.
-Harmonic causal-nets can be characterized by hamiltonian paths. \begin{thm} A simple causal-net is harmonic if and only if it has a hamiltonian path. \end{thm} \begin{proof} $(\Longleftarrow)$ This direction is obvious.
-We prove the $(\Longrightarrow)$ direction by induction on the number $n$ of vertices.
+Harmonic causal-nets can be characterized by hamiltonian paths. \begin{thm} A simple causal-net is harmonic if and only if it has a hamiltonian path. \end{thm} \begin{proof} $(\Leftarrow)$ This direction is obvious, that is because any non-trivial merging produces at least one directed cycle.
+We prove the $(\Rightarrow)$ direction by induction on the number $n$ of vertices.
 If $n=2$, the conclusion is trivial.
-Assume the $(\Longrightarrow)$ direction is true for $n=k$, we want to show it is also true for $n=k+1$.
+Assume the $(\Rightarrow)$ direction is true for $n=k$, we want to show it is also true for $n=k+1$.
 Let $G$ be a harmonic causal-net with $k+1$ vertices, and $w$ be a maximal vertex of $G$ under the reachable order $\rightarrow$.
 Let $G'=G-\{w\}$ be the induced sub-causal-net of $G$ obtained by removing $w$ and all edges connecting $w$.
-Clearly, $G'$ has $k$ vertices and by the induction hypothesis, $G'$ has a hamiltonian path $v_1\to v_2\to\cdots\to v_k$, we claim that $v_1\to\cdots\to v_k\to w$ must be a hamiltonian path of $G$.
+Clearly, $G'$ is simple and has $k$ vertices.
+Since $G$ is harmonic, that is, it has no non-trivial mergings and edge-coarse-grainings, then by the construction of $G'$, it is not difficult to see that $G'$ also has no non-trivial mergings and edge-coarse-grainings and therefore is harmonic.
+By the induction hypothesis, $G'$ has a hamiltonian path $v_1\to v_2\to\cdots\to v_k$, we claim that $v_1\to\cdots\to v_k\to w$ must be a hamiltonian path of $G$.
 If not, $v_k$ must be a maximal vertex of $G$ under $\rightarrow$.
 Obviously, $v_k$ and $w$ are incomparable and we can merge $v_k$ and $w$ to obtain a causal-net $H$, which is smaller than $G$ under the fusion order.
 This contradicts the fact that $G$ is harmonic. \end{proof}

-What is more special is the following notion. \begin{defn} A causal-net is called \textbf{complete} if any two of its vertices are connected exactly by one edge. \end{defn}
+What is more special is the following notion. \begin{defn} A causal-net is called \textbf{complete} if any two of its vertices are connected by exactly one edge. \end{defn}

-In other words, complete causal-net is just a causal-net with underlying undirected graph being a complete graph.
+In other words, a complete causal-net is just a causal-net with its underlying undirected graph being a complete graph.
 Complete causal-nets are necessarily harmonic.
-As the following two examples shown, for each natural number $n\in \mathbb{N}$, there is exactly one isomorphic class of complete causal-nets, denoted as $K_n$. \begin{ex} There are two isomorphic classes of harmonic causal-nets with three vertices.
+As the following two examples shown, for each natural number $n\in \mathbb{N}$, there is exactly one isomorphism class of complete causal-nets, denoted by $K_n$. \begin{ex} There are two isomorphism classes of harmonic causal-nets with three vertices.
 The second is the complete causal-net $K_3$.

 \end{ex}